 Protected landmark Vihorlat is situated in eastern Slovakia which is part of Vihorlat hills which are surrounding very popular summer destination Zemplínska šírava.
 In this forest you have an opportunity to find 240 years old trees.
 It used to be closed because there is located an army area.
 It is 17 485ha big.

-Slovak Paradise National Park: Experience Canyons and Ferrata tour - Guided - 5 Day Tour The Tatras mountain region is a green natural playground with a charming variety of nature, history and attractions in a small, accessible, safe territory.
+The Tatras mountain region is a green natural playground with a charming variety of nature, history and attractions in a small, accessible, safe territory.
 This outdoor paradise offers pristine natural environment and maximum relaxation in …

 We are a Slovak tour operator based in Bratislava.